 It all depends on the breeder.
 Some breeders may have a long waiting list, others might have availability.

-We use breeders because we are working with a sensitive population who have health risks.
+We use breeders because we are working with a sensitive population who have health risks and lower immune systems.
 We must know where the puppies have come from and know that the puppies are also healthy.
+It is important to POP that we site visit responsible breeders to verify they living conditions of the pups.

 No, there are some families that will not receive a POP due to our liability insurance and safety needs of the puppies.
 Each family must have a phone interview.
 Some situations and some health condition are not acceptable for the POP program due to safety concerns for the puppies.

-If you are interested in having Pile of Puppies attend your business (i.e. team building event) or a family who would enjoy the POP experience, please send us an email.
-We provide a limited number of paid POP visits for fundraising which allows for chronically ill children to receive their POP visit for free.
+If you are interested in having Pile of Puppies attend your business (i.e. team building event) or a family who would enjoy the POP experience, please send us an email: JT@pileofpuppies.org with the subject “Fundraiser POP”.
+We provide a very limited number of paid POP visits for fundraising which allows for chronically and terminally ill children to receive their POP visit at no cost.